-- Register to attend a series of learning experiences addressing:
+- Watch the previously offered series of learning experiences addressing:

 - Dr. Soong-Chan Rah, author, theologian and practitioner on the topic of Decolonizing Mission, Thursday, Nov 5 from 6 p.m. to 8 p.m.
-PST – REGISTER HERE
+PST – WATCH HERE

 - Maria-José (Coté) Soerens, pastor, innovator and community activist on the topic of Community Engagement and Community Development, Tuesday, Nov 10 from 6 p.m. to 8 p.m.
-PST – REGISTER HERE
+PST – WATCH HERE

 - Jonathan Wilson-Hartgrove, author, activist and practitioner on the topic of Cultural Humility, Thursday, Nov 12 from 6 p.m. to 8 p.m.
-PST – REGISTER HERE
+PST – WATCH HERE

 - Engage with your team on the questions posed during the learning experiences.

 - Engage your community partners, develop your focus, and describe the project using the application provided.
 The project must provide support for vulnerable populations in a manner that maintains dignity and enhances equity.

 - Submit the application for review when you are ready, beginning November 13.
 Applications will be reviewed by a panel representing various cultural, geographic and generational perspectives on December 1 and December 15, 2020, and every two weeks thereafter beginning January 5, 2021.
 Applications may be submitted in alternative ways upon consultation with the Innovation Vitality Team.
 Contact Teri Tobey at firstname.lastname@example.org to be directed appropriately.